 Since 1970, the Clean Air Act has demonstrated the way to advance technology and progress while maintaining public health and safeguarding the environment.
 According the peer-reviewed EPA studies on the success of the Clean Air Act, large health benefits have been seen and will be seen for years to come by focusing on reducing the highest six pollutants industry and automobiles create: heavy metal particles, ozone, lead, carbon monoxide, nitrogen dioxide, and sulfur dioxide.
 Paint stripping formulas frequently produce harmful methylene chloride, and many spray application coatings contain chromium, lead, manganese, nickel, and cadmium.
 Fortunately, our filters capture virtually all the fine particulate that comes through the vents, making them very environmentally friendly.

 What You Should Know

-Here are some of the guidelines the NESHAP requires of companies that rely on spray booths, and that our spray booths follow:
+Here are some of the guidelines the NESHAP requires of companies that rely on spray booths, and that our clean spray booths follow:

 • Install/operate filter technology on all spray booths/stations/enclosures to achieve at least 98% capture efficiency.

 • Spray booths/stations used to coat miscellaneous parts or products or vehicle subassemblies must have a full roof, at least three complete walls or side curtains, and ventilated so that air is drawn into the booth.

 As for businesses themselves, all employees who will be working with spray materials must be trained and certified on spray gun equipment selection, spray techniques, maintenance, and environmental compliance no later than 180 days after hiring.